Skip to navigation Skip to content

 If the carer's partner is in receipt of an allowance and is on variable lodgement of the Application for Payment (SU19), they will be returned to 2 weekly lodgement.

-Before assisted reporting is completed, genuine attempts must be made to transition customers to report via self service options, unless an exception applies.
+Before assisted reporting is completed, Service Officers must make genuine attempts to transition customers to report through self service options, unless an exception applies.

 See Recording and correcting employment income details for when 2 weekly reporting is required.